MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/assignedaccess-csp.md

 ## Example AssignedAccessConfiguration XML

 <br>
 <details>
   <summary>Example XML configuration for a multi-app kiosk for Windows 11.</summary>

 > [!NOTE]
 > This example demonstrates the use of StartPins and TaskbarLayout elements.
-For more information, see [TODO]().
+For more information, see [Set up a multi-app kiosk on Windows 11 devices](/windows/configuration/lock-down-windows-11-to-specific-apps).
+>
 > - StartPins element is used to pin apps to the Start menu and uses the [pinnedList JSON](/windows/configuration/customize-start-menu-layout-windows-11#get-the-pinnedlist-json) format.
 > - TaskbarLayout element is used to pin apps to the taskbar and uses the [TaskbarLayoutModification XML](/windows-hardware/customize/desktop/customize-the-windows-11-taskbar#author-a-taskbarlayoutmodificationxml-file) format.